 </dependency>

-To connect, you use monger.core/connect! and monger.core/connect functions:
+To connect, use monger.core/connect

 (ns my.service.server